Wildlife Care Center Research and Statistics

 The care center runs fecals (parasite checks) on all hospitalized animals and then tracks results and response to therapy.

 Lead and Injury Incidence in Raptors

 X-rays are run on raptors to determine incidence of gunshot, heavy metal ingestion or other conditions diagnosed by x-ray.
-Starting in winter 2013, the care center will also run blood lead levels on all raptors, as well as Turkey Vultures and Ravens.
-The results will be compared to clinical signs and radiographic evidence of metal exposure.
+With funding from the Oregon Zoo, the care center also runs blood lead levels on all raptors, as well as Turkey Vultures and Ravens.
+The results are compared to clinical signs and radiographic evidence of metal exposure.

 Window Strike Data

 The care center compiles data of window-strike birds brought to our facility to augment field research.

 Staff and volunteers are in the process of accumulating and analyzing phone call data to look for trends in wildlife conflicts and to determine where we are helping or not helping people live well with wildlife.

 - "Progressive Feather Dysplasia in a Juvenile Bald Eagle"